2015 Update: We have edited this post based on feedback from visitors:

 I'm anxious to try it and see how long it lasts.
 If you try it, let me know how things go! :)

-- When you get the tree home, cut off the botom inch or so off the tree
+- When you first get the tree home, cut off the botom inch or so off the tree

 - Hot water: Hot water in the tree's water bowel will help it to stay fresh